Devin Brugman Flaunts Assets And Curves In Revealing Top And Tight Jeans

-American model Devin Brugman brightened up plenty of followers’ social media feeds on Friday, May 15, after she shared a fun slideshow of herself.
-The California-born beauty took to her Instagram account to share the post with her 1.3 million followers and it instantly caught their attention.
+American model Devin Brugman brightened up the social media feeds of plenty of her followers on Friday, May 15, after she shared a fun slideshow of herself.
+The California-born beauty took to her Instagram account to share the post with her 1.3 million followers, and it instantly caught their attention.

-Devin’s top, which was an olive green color, looked to be made out of a stretch material and featured two thin straps that went over her shoulders and down her back.
+Devin’s olive-green top looked to be made out of a stretchy material and featured two thin straps that went over her shoulders and down her back.
 The top did not leave much to the imagination as it tightly hugged her chest.
 Its plunging neckline further exposed a decent amount of cleavage.

 Devin indicated in the post’s geotag that she was photographed in Malibu, California.
 Meanwhile, in the caption, she expressed her adoration for pizza and thanked Outer Aisle Gourmet for making her “low carb life so easy.”

 The series was met with a large amount of positivity and approval from fans, amassing more than 5,000 likes in just an hour after going live.
-Dozens also took to the comments section to overload the model with praise on her body, and her ensemble.
+Dozens also took to the comments section to overload the model with praise on her body and ensemble.

 “So pretty,” one user commented.